48 hours after Western missile strike, undamaged Syrian air force resumes its operations

 In other words Syria has just experienced a military operation which has not affected the course of the war one jot.

-It is difficult to avoid the conclusion that the Western power’s missile strike was either a total failure or an exercise in utter pointlessness.
+The Western powers’ missile strike was either a total failure or an exercise in utter pointlessness.

 Will you help expose the lies of the mainstream media?